KMXI

-KMXI is a commercial radio station located in Chico, California, broadcasting on 95.1 FM.
+KMXI is a commercial radio station located in Chico, California, United States, broadcasting on 95.1 FM.
 KMXI airs an adult contemporary music format branded as "Today's Lite Rock Mix 95.1".

 History

 The station began on November 16, 1972, as KPAY-FM with a beautiful music format until 1987, when they shifted to an adult contemporary format.
 On April 1, 1994, they changed their call letters to KMXI, now known as "Mix 95.1".